tronprotocol/wallet-cli/README.md

 ### SetShieldedTRC20ContractAddress TRC20ContractAddress ShieldedContractAddress

 Set TRC20 contract address and shielded contract address.
-Please execute this command before you perform all operations related to the shielded transaction of TRC20.
+Please execute this command before you perform all operations related to the shielded transaction of TRC20 token.

+When you execute this command, the `Scaling Factor` will be shown.
+The `Scaling Factor` is set in the shileded contract, and defines the ratio of public TRC20 token to shielded token.
+For example, the `Scaling Factor` is 1000, if you mint 1 shielded token, you need 1000 TRC20 tokens; if you burn 1 shielded token, you can get 1000  TRC20 tokens.

 TRC20ContractAddress
 > TRC20 contract address